Citizenship Amendment Act protests: Overseas

 Several silent protests were held in December by students in Israel.
 On the same day, students of University of Dhaka assembled in solidarity for the student protesters who were beaten by police and also condemned the CAA.

 On 22 December, members of the Indian community in Australia gathered at the Parliament of Victoria in Melbourne in huge numbers and protested against the new Act and police brutality through sloganeering.

 On 24 December, a 32-year-old Indian national protested against the CAA in the district of Marina Bay in Singapore.
 The local authorities called it an unauthorised protest on foreign politics.

+In Aotearoa New Zealand, protestors held a march in Aotea Square, Auckland.